V4Fire/Client/src/components/base/b-router/README.md

 };
 ```

-In the first example, we declare a route with a path on our own site, such as `https://bla.com/google`, which redirects to google.
+In the first example, we declare a route with a path on our own site, such as `https://bla.com/google`, which redirects to Google.
 In the second example, we simply declare an external route.

-## How does a router make transitions?
+## How does a router perform transitions?

-It uses the `core/router` module as a strategy.
-This module contains interfaces for the router mechanism, route declarations,
-a route object, etc., and also provides "strategies" or "engines" for performing transitions.
-Engines are listed in the `engines` directory.
+A router performs transitions by utilizing the `core/router` module, which serves as a strategy.
+This module includes essential interfaces for the router mechanism, route declarations, a route object, and more.
+Additionally, it offers "strategies" or "engines" to carry out transitions effectively.

-We have engines based on the browser history API (which is the default engine) and in-memory state, but you can create an engine
+These engines can be found in the `engines` directory.
+Some of the available engines are based on the browser history API (default engine), and others use in-memory state management.
+You can also create a custom engine tailored to your specific requirements.
-that meets your own needs by yourself.
 The active or default engine is exported from the `engines/index.ts` file.

 ### Transition methods

-The router has several transition control methods:
+The router offers several transition control methods:

-* `push` - emits a new transition with history added to the stack;
+* `push` - emits a new transition with history added to the stack.
-* `replace` - emits a new transition that replaces the current route;
+* `replace` - emits a new transition that replaces the current route.
-* `back` - goes back one step from the history stack;
+* `back` - moves back one step in the history stack.
-* `forward` - goes forward one step from the history stack;
+* `forward` - moves forward one step in the history stack.
-* `go` - switches to a route from the history stack, identified by its relative position relative to the current route.
+* `go` - navigates to a route in the history stack, identified by its relative position to the current route.

-The `push` and `replace` methods can take additional parameters:
+The `push` and `replace` methods can accept additional parameters:

-* `query` - additional request parameters for the route.
-They are attached to the URL `/foo?bla=1`.
+* `query` - extra request parameters for the route, appended to the URL as `/foo?bla=1`.

   ```js
   router.push('foo', {query: {bla: 1}});
   ```

-* `params` - parameters that pass path interpolation values.
+* `params` - parameters that provide path interpolation values.

   ```js
   router.push('/components/friends/:userId', {params: {userId: 1}});